Quick Summary

 5. Analytics and Reporting Tools

 Data is crucial for understanding user behavior, tracking performance, and identifying growth opportunities.
-SaaS businesses need analytics tools to monitor key metrics, optimize user acquisition strategies, and refine product offerings.
+SaaS businesses need analytics tools to monitor key metrics, optimize paid user acquisition strategies, and refine product offerings.

 Example: Google Analytics, Mixpanel